CompChemLeeds/MCE/README.md

 If however you wish to contribute to the code in a more direct manner, please follow the instructions below.

 To make changes to the GitHub repo:
-- If you are a collaborator, you can simply push local changes to the main repo
+- If you are a collaborator, you can simply push local changes to the main repo.
+If you feel you should be a collaborator and are not, contact me directly.
 - If you are not a collaborator, follow these instructions:
   - Fork and clone the main repo
   - Configure your local forked repo to sync with the main repo: